Bathukamma: Saddula Bathukamma

 This festival is celebrated for nine days and concludes on Durgashtami.
 The last day of the festival is called Saddula Bathukamma.
-On this final day immersion of Bathukamma (Bathukamma Visarjan) in water bodies is celebrated with utmost devotion and enthusiasm with rhythmic drum beats throughout Telangana.
-The evening offers a beautiful, calming and a peaceful visual treat.
+On this day, immersion of Bathukamma (Bathukamma Visarjan) in water bodies is customary along with drum beats throughout Telangana.

-Gauramma (a symbolic idol of Goddess Parvati made of turmeric) is taken back from Bathukamma before immersion and every married woman applies a paste of this, on her Mangala sutra that marks the solemnization of her marriage and also her husband is protected from all evils and ill fate.
+Gauramma (a symbolic idol of Goddess Parvati made of turmeric) is taken back from Bathukamma before immersion, with married women applying paste on their Mangala sutra that marks the solemnization of their marriage along with the protection of their husbands.